dgis/emu42android/app/src/main/assets/ReadMe.txt

 CHANGES

+Version 1.3beta (2020-04-XX)

+- Intercept the ESC keyboard key to allow the use of the BACK soft key.
+- Add LCD pixel borders (not for Sacajawea and Bert).
+- Add support for the dark theme.
+- Remove the non loadable file from the MRU file list.
+- Fix: Overlapping window source position when Background/Offset is not (0,0).
+- Fix: Copy screen not working with Sacajawea.

 Version 1.2 (2019-12-12)

 - Update from the original source code Emu42 version 1.24 from Christoph Gießelink which support HP10B, HP20S, HP21S too.